 There is no fee for making a SAR.
 However, if your request is manifestly unfounded or excessive we may charge a reasonable administrative fee or refuse to respond to your request.

-- You have the right to can correct any inaccuracies in your personal information by writing to Debbie Hough Bollard.
+- You have the right to correct any inaccuracies in your personal information by writing to Nathan Brady.

-- You have the right to request that we erase your personal information if we were not entitled to process it or it is no longer needed by writing to Debbie Hough Bollard.
+- You have the right to request that we erase your personal information if we were not entitled to process it or it is no longer needed by writing to Nathan Brady.

 - You have the right to object to data processing where we are relying on a legitimate interest to do so and you think that your rights and interests outweigh our own and you wish us to stop.